Vatican City in May: Why This Month Is Ideal To Visit

 What is the weather like in Vatican City in May?

 May typically brings mild, pleasant weather to Vatican City, with average temperatures ranging from 55 F (13 C) to 75 F (24 C).
-Rainfall is moderate, occurring over approximately 12 days, so it's advisable to carry a small umbrella.
-Many travelers take advantage of the comfortable weather by joining sightseeing tours in Vatican City from Rome to explore its iconic landmarks.
+Rainfall is moderate, occurring 5 to 7 days in May, so it's advisable to carry a small umbrella.
+Many travelers take advantage of the comfortable weather by joining sightseeing tours in Vatican City from Rome to explore its iconic landmarks easily.

 Are there any public holidays in Vatican City during May?